 “They’re really great events for people of all ages.
 Anyone can attend,” Kim explains.
-Years ago when Kim was getting to know a new resident at The Village, she realized she had seen this woman before.
-“I asked her if she attended one of those hiking events and she said yes.
-Then I thought to myself, why don’t I include the residents on these fun outings?
+“I thought to myself, why don’t I include residents at the Village on these fun outings?
 They would love them!”
 And so Kim did.

 I enjoy everything about my job.
 I just like helping people.
 Seeing residents smile and be happy gives me great pleasure.

 Kim began including these hikes in her monthly activities calendar and residents were thrilled.
 Pleased with their exciting outdoor adventures, residents have expanded their horizons with numerous hikes including Tytoona Cave and Arch Springs, Bernel Road Park, and more.
 Inspired by hiking, Kim also began adding different walking tours to her long list of activities.
 “There are historic districts throughout State College and they offer walking tours with guided booklets.
 The residents really enjoy walking through downtown State College and learning about the history of all the different buildings,” Kim adds.